-If you’re going to Cádiz, don’t miss out on this guide.
+If you’re going to Cádiz, don’t miss this guide.
 We are recommending some of the best things to do in Cádiz, so hopefully this article will serve as useful inspiration if you’re planning a visit!

 Explore the old city center

 Most of the big attractions in Cádiz are located right in the central part of the city.
 In the center, you can see a lot of things in just a small amount of time!